 - Fishing positions of licensed fishing vessels are verified through Vessel Monitoring System (VMS). - Logbook system.
 Logbook data include date of departure and arrival, species/group of species caught, positions, depth, no. of fishermen involved, number of fishing days. - Port State Control Unit enforces port state measures and associated regulations. - Port sampling is done regularly on a random basis for fish data collection and associated inspection onboard the fishing vessel.

 8. Summary of Observer Programmes and Port Sampling Programmes

 Port sampling is carried out upon arrival of fishing vessels for the collection of length and weight data.

-No Observer programme was undertaken during the period under review (2020-2022).
+No Observer programme was undertaken during in 2023.